fahadmaq007/spring-boot-rdbms-evaluation/README.md

 # spring-boot-rdbms-evaluation
-Sample project to evaluate RDBMS with huge datasets
+A project to evaluate RDBMS with huge datasets

+An article detailing the project is shared <a href="https://medium.com/@maqbool.ahmed.mca/spring-data-jpa-vs-data-jdbc-evaluation-b36d8834ead6">here</a>

+How to run?
+***********
+It's a gradle project built using Spring Boot2.
+Since it's an evaluation, run the individual test cases in your favourite IDE.